k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 ## Integration with AWS KMS

-1. Get from KMS the specific customer master key information - region and customer master key ID
+1. From KMS, get the specific customer master key information - region and customer master key ID

    - *Key ID* - can be seen in the KMS keys list, for example